-Other expenses of £850m (2018: £495m) comprise administrative expenses, management fees, corporate expenses and other charges.
-In 2019, an impairment of £281m was recognised within other expenses in relation to LGIHL as stated in A.4.1.
+Other expenses of £562m (2019: £849m) comprise administrative expenses, management fees payable, corporate expenses and other charges.
+In 2019, £281m was recognised within other expenses in relation to the sale of General Insurance referred to in section A1.3.3.